hoisjp/terraform-azure-ghactions-devcontainer/README.md

     ```sh
     git clone <your repository>
     ```
 1. Open VS code on your repository directory, and click Remote Development icon at the bottom left.
-(Or, you can open the following step from Command Parret as well)
+(Or, you can open the following step from Command Palette as well)
     ![VS Code Remote Development](docs/images/launch-vscode-remotecontainer-01.png)
 1. Select `Remote-Containers: Reopen in Containers...` on the launched menu
     ![Reopen in containers](docs/images/vscode-remote-menu-reopenincontainer.png)